1 [The words of the preacher, the son of David, king of Jerusalem.]

 5 The sun also rises, and the sun goes down, and hastens to his place where he arose.

-6 The wind goes toward the south and turns about to the north.
-It whirls about continually, and the wind returns again according to its circuits.
+6 The wind goes toward the south and turns around to the north.
+It whirls around continually, and the wind returns again according to its circuits.

 7 All the rivers run into the sea, yet the sea is not full.
 To the place from where the rivers come, there they return again.